mozilla/webextension-polyfill/README.md

 | Opera         | *Unofficially Supported* as a Chrome-compatible target (but not explicitly tested in automation)     |
 | Edge          | *Not supported* (See [MSEdge Support](#msedge-support) section)                                      |

-The polyfill is being tested explictly (with automated tests that run on every pull request) on **officially supported** browsers (that are currently the last stable versions of Chrome and Firefox).
+The polyfill is being tested explicitly (with automated tests that run on every pull request) on **officially supported** browsers (that are currently the last stable versions of Chrome and Firefox).

 On Firefox, this library is actually acting as a NO-OP: it detects that the `browser` API object is already defined